feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ### 4.3.
 Java based Feature Server deployed on Kubernetes

-For users with very latency-sensitive and high QPS use-cases, Feast offers a high-performance Java feature server. high performant Java implementation of Feature Server.
+For users with very latency-sensitive and high QPS use-cases, Feast offers a high-performance Java feature server. high performant Java implementation of feature server.
 Besides the benefits of running on JVM, this implementation also provides gRPC API, which guarantees good connection utilization and small request / response body size (in comparison to JSON).
-You will probably need Feast Java SDK or Feast Go SDK to retrieve features from this service.
+You will probably need Feast Java SDK to retrieve features from this service.
 Those SDKs will wrap all gRPC logic for you and instead will provide more convenient APIs.

-The Java based Feature Server can be deployed to Kubernetes cluster via Helm charts in a few simple steps:
+The Java based feature server can be deployed to Kubernetes cluster via Helm charts in a few simple steps:

 1. Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [helm 3](https://helm.sh/)
 2. Add the Feast Helm repository and download the latest charts: